 Employer-Sponsored Retirement Plans

 While employees generally have until Dec.
-31, 2023, to make their 2023 401(k) contributions, business owners with Schedule C income have until April 15, 2024, to deposit the deferred salary into their plans and make an employer match.
+31, 2023, to make their 2023 401(k) contributions, business owners with Schedule C income have until April 15, 2024, to contribute a salary deferral to their plans and make an employer match.
 For self-employed taxpayers with solo 401(k)s, the maximum amount they may contribute to those plans in 2023 is $66,000, up from $61,000 in 2022.
 This limit includes taxpayers’ elective salary deferrals and the profit-sharing contributions made by their businesses.
 Contributions to SIMPLE retirement accounts (also known as SIMPLE IRAs) also increase in 2023 to $15,300, from $14,000 in 2022.

 Also changing for 2023 are the IRS’s definition of highly compensated employees and its annual compensation limits.
 More specifically, the law defines a highly compensated employee as one who earned more than $150,000 in 2022, up from $135,000 in 2021, and the maximum annual compensation that can be considered for plan contributions increases to $330,000, up from $305,000 in 2022.
-This compensation limit change is important as it impacts most employer matching contribution calculations.
+This compensation limit change is crucial as it impacts most employer-matching contribution calculations.

 Individual Retirement Accounts (IRAs)

-For 2023, the limit on IRA and Roth IRA contributions increases to $6,500 plus an additional $1,000 for taxpayers age 50 or older.
-Generally, IRA contributions are deductible when you or your spouse is covered by a workplace retirement savings plan, such as a 401(k).
-Depending on your filing status and gross income, the amount of the deduction may be reduced or phased out completely based on the following schedule:
+For 2023, the limit on traditional IRA and Roth IRA contributions increases to $6,500 plus an additional $1,000 for taxpayers age 50 or older.
+Generally, IRA contributions may be deductible when you or your spouse is covered by a workplace retirement savings plan, such as a 401(k).
+However, depending on your filing status and gross income, the amount of the deduction may be reduced or phased out completely based on the following schedule:

-About the Author: Olga Ismail is a retirement plan consultant in the Ft.
-Lauderdale, Fla., office of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the Author: Olga Ismail is the head of Retirement Plan Consulting and a financial advisor with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC (PWAS).
+She can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com